vishrutkohli/mailman3/src/mailman/docs/MTA.rst

 The preferred way to allow Mailman to accept incoming messages from your mail server is to use the `Local Mail Transfer Protocol`_ (LMTP_) interface.
-Most open source mail server support LMTP for local delivery, and this is much more efficient than spawning a process just to do the delivery.
+Most open source mail servers support LMTP for local delivery.
+This is much more efficient than spawning a process just to do the delivery.

-Your mail server should also accept `Simple Mail Transfer Protocol`_ (SMTP_) connections from Mailman, for all outgoing messages.
+Your mail server must also accept `Simple Mail Transfer Protocol`_ (SMTP_) connections from Mailman, for all outgoing messages.

 The specific instructions for hooking your mail server up to Mailman differs depending on which mail server you're using.
-The following are instructions for the popular open source mail servers.
+Following are instructions for Postfix.
+We would really appreciate contributions of configurations for Exim and Sendmail, and welcome information about other popular open source mail servers.

 Note that Mailman provides lots of configuration variables that you can use to tweak performance for your operating environment.
 See the ``src/mailman/config/schema.cfg`` file for details.

-Exim
-====

-Contributions are welcome!

 Postfix